Remote employee training

 Supplement your remote employee training program with other valuable resources that will add to the program experience.
 Embed links like product wikis and documentation, so your employees can refer to them anytime during or between lessons.

 This tip also applies to post-program implementation.
-Be mindful about what your employees might need following a formal training program.
+Be mindful about what your employees might need following a formal remote training program.
 What do they require to implement what they’ve learned effectively?

 7. Add some team building activities